richafnu/Viva/Viva/engage/admin-howto-access-admin-center-in-ve.md

 - Viva Engage Web browser experience
 - Viva Engage in Teams experience

-## Standalone app and Web browser experiences
+## Standalone app and web browser experiences

 The standalone Microsoft 365 Viva Engage app and the Viva Engage web browser experience use the same steps to access the Admin Center: